foo123/Contemplate/README.md

 The following tests were made on a revision of a 2013 jsperf test for various javascript template engines.
 More tests should be done.

-Contemplate (0.6.5) was 2nd place on Firefox and 3rd (or close) place on Opera, IE, while Contemplate was average to slower on Chrome.
-The reason was mostly that Contemplate was using a code to copy/isolate the input data every time inside the render function, which most of the time is redundant, else user can use the *Contemplate.data* method to create a shallow copy suitable to be used as render data.
+`Contemplate` (`0.6.5`) was 2nd place on Firefox and 3rd (or close) place on Opera, IE, while `Contemplate` was average to slower on Chrome.
+The reason was mostly that `Contemplate` was using a code to copy/isolate the input data every time inside the render function, which most of the time is redundant, else user can use the `Contemplate.data` method to create a shallow copy suitable to be used as render data.
 So this was removed, plus some minor refactoring and minor loop optimisation.

 This resulted in great performance increase as shown below. (see changelog)

 Previous tests are here [jsperf/0.6.5](http://jsperf.com/js-template-engines-performance/94), [jsperf/0.6.7](http://jsperf.com/js-template-engines-performance/96), [jsperf/0.7](http://jsperf.com/js-template-engines-performance/112), [jsperf/0.7.1](http://jsperf.com/js-template-engines-performance/116), [jsperf/0.8](http://jsperf.com/js-template-engines-performance/117), [jsperf/0.8.1](http://jsperf.com/js-template-engines-performance/120)

-Contemplate (0.8.1) is (consistently) 1st place on almost all browsers.
+`Contemplate` (0.8.1) is (consistently) 1st place on almost all browsers.

 [![contemplate rendering jsperf](/screenshots/jsperf-rendering.png)](http://jsperf.com/js-template-engines-performance/120)

 **Parse / Compilation Time**

-The following tests involve swig, handlebars contemplate and mustache javascript template engines.
+The following tests involve `swig`, `handlebars`, `contemplate` and `mustache` `javascript` template engines.
 More tests should be done.

 Previous tests are here [jsperf/0.6.7](http://jsperf.com/js-template-engines-compilation/3), [jsperf/0.7](http://jsperf.com/js-template-engines-compilation/7), [jsperf/0.7.1](http://jsperf.com/js-template-engines-compilation/8), [jsperf/0.8](http://jsperf.com/js-template-engines-compilation/11), [jsperf/0.8.1](http://jsperf.com/js-template-engines-compilation/12)

-Contemplate engine (0.8.1) is (consistently) 1st place on almost all browsers.
+`Contemplate` engine (0.8.1) is (consistently) 1st place on almost all browsers.

 [![contemplate parse jsperf](/screenshots/jsperf-compilation.png)](http://jsperf.com/js-template-engines-compilation/12)